 Domestic helper is eligible to get basic facilities like - proper bed, pillows, blankets, wardrobes, proper light and ventilated space, easy access to toilet and bathing facilities, clean water to drink and use, etc. Above are the basic human necessities, hence free access should be given to these facilities.

 Employers also need to provide free food to the helpers, if not, and then they need to pay a food allowance equivalent to $1075 per month should be given.
 If the employer is thinking about providing free food, then, a clear communication is better so that the worker is aware of the type of food that he is allowed to have.

+Insurance and medical care should also be undertaken by the employer.
+In hong kong, domestic helper insurance is required by Hong Kong law.
+Take time to choose an insurance with a good coverage in order to limit your expenses.
+Last reminder!
+The helper is expected to do only domestic work; the employer should not make them do other tasks.
+You cannot ask to your helper to work for your friends or in your company!
 Helpers are to be treated with care and appreciation.
 Employers should make sure that they provide training and knowledge about their lifestyle and habits so that it becomes easy for the helper to work accordingly.
 Happy helpers would always serve you the best.